Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/samples/Sample4_AnalyzeConversationWithOptions.md

 # Analyze a conversation

-This sample demonstrates how to analyze an utterance.
+This sample demonstrates how to analyze an utterance with additional options.
 To get started, you'll need to create a Cognitive Language service endpoint and an API key.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md) for links and instructions.

 To analyze an utterance, you need to first create a `ConversationAnalysisClient` using an endpoint and API key.
 These can be stored in an environment variable, configuration setting, or any way that works for your application.